 Andrew Donson, Associate Professor, holds a BA in Philosophy from Cornell University (1991) and an MA and a PhD in History from the University of Michigan Ann Arbor (1996, 2000).
-He regularly teaches surveys of European history and courses on modern Germany, the First World War, the Holocaust, German historiography, and nineteenth-century German thought.
-His research specialty is the social and cultural history of early twentieth-century Germany.
+He specializes in nineteenth- and twentieth-century German history.
 His book manuscript Youth in the Fatherless Land: War Pedagogy, Nationalism, and Authority in Germany, 1914-1918 (Harvard University Press, 2010) won the Fraenkel Prize in Contemporary History.
-Right now, he is finishing a social and cultural history of the November Revolution in Germany, 1918-1919.
+Right now he is finishing a social and cultural history of the November Revolution in Germany, 1918-1919.
 Among its topics are hunger, farming, laziness, dancing, gambling, pornography, crime, disability, religion, and rich people who became poor.
-He has a joint appointment in the Program in German and Scandinavian Studies and in the Department of History.
-For more information, see his website.
+He has a joint appointment in the department of history.
+For more, see his personal website

 Courses Recently Taught

 - German 325 / History 325: The First World War